 When it comes to food, no country does it better than Italy.
-Pizza, pasta, risotto, pesto, prosciutto… Italian cuisine is loved all over the world.
-But, what are the most authentic and traditional Italian foods, and where should you go on your trip to Italy to enjoy the best that Italian food has to offer?
-Every destination in Europe has its own distinct cuisine, like the traditional food in Austria that you should also try if you visit as well as traditional Jamaica Food while in Jamaica.
+Pizza, pasta, risotto, pesto, prosciutto… Italian food is loved all over the world.
+But, what are the most authentic and Italian traditional food, and where should you go on your trip to Italy to enjoy the best that Italian food has to offer?
+Every destination has its own distinct cuisine, like the traditional food in Austria that you should also try if you visit as well as traditional Jamaica Food while in Jamaica.

 Is there a better combination than bread, cheese, and tomato?
 Pizza has a long history in Italy, with the first use of the word “pizza” dating back to the 10th century in the south of the country.
 The modern pizza as we know and enjoy it today originated in Naples.